TommyTran732/Linux-Setup-Scripts/README.md

 # Linux Setup Scripts
 My setup scripts for my workstations.
-You should edit the scripts to your liking before running it. <br />
+You should edit the scripts to your liking before running it.
+I remove all of the stuff I don't use like Bluetooth (bluez), Printing system (cups) and libvirt (Since I can use GNOME Boxes Flatpak). <br />
 Please run the scripts as your actual user and not root.
 Provide sudo password when it asks you to.
 Flatpak packages and themes/icons are only installed for your user and not system wide. <br />